mrkyaing/mrkyaing/README.md

-### Hello, Nice to see you 👋 I am MG KYAING from Myanmar. ☺️☺️
+### Hello, Nice to see you 👋 I am MG KYAING from Myanmar. ☺️☺️ You can called me MG.

 - 🔭 I’m currently working as a software engineer.
 - 🌱 I’m currently learning and being a human life.